Can I Buy a Car After Bankruptcy?

 Financing a Car After Bankruptcy

 Getting a loan can help you re-establish credit.
-It allows you to make timely installment payments on a big-ticket debt, which can help build a positive credit report.
+It allows you to make timely installments on a big-ticket debt, which can help build a positive credit report.
 Financing may also be your best option if you need a car but don't have the cash to pay for it.

 When Should I Buy a New Car?

-Whether you are using cash or plan to get a car loan, you should wait until after you have received your bankruptcy discharge, or after your bankruptcy case has been dismissed.
+Whether you are using cash or planning to get a car loan, you should wait until after you receive your bankruptcy discharge or after your bankruptcy case is closed.

 Buying a Car After Chapter 7